ww-jermaine/parallel-meta-suite/README.md

 	brew install gcc

 ### Rscript environment
-For statistical analysis and pdf format output, PMS requires cran-R (http://cran.r-project.org/) 3.2 or higher for the execution of “.R” scripts.
+For statistical analysis and pdf format output, PMS requires cran-R (http://cran.r-project.org/) 3.2 or higher for the execution of ".R" scripts.
 Then all packages could be automatically installed and updated by the PMS installer.
 ### Vsearch (included in the package)
 Vsearch has been integrated in the package.
-If you want to install/update manually, please download from https://sourceforge.net/projects/vsearch/ and put the “vsearch” to $ParallelMETA/bin/.
+If you want to install/update manually, please download from https://sourceforge.net/projects/vsearch/ and put the "vsearch" to $ParallelMETA/bin/.
 ### HMMER 3 (3.0 or higher, included in the package)
 HMMER3 has been integrated in the package.
-If you want to install/update manually, please download from http://www.hmmer.org/download.html and put the “hmmsearch” to $ParallelMETA/bin/.
+If you want to install/update manually, please download from http://www.hmmer.org/download.html and put the "hmmsearch" to $ParallelMETA/bin/.

 # Installation guide